TheRenegadeCoder/sample-programs/.github/README.md

 - [Discord][15]: an invite to our community discord
 - [Code of Conduct][8]: a copy of the Contributor Convenant
 - [License][9]: a copy of the MIT license document
+- [News][sample-programs-news-series]: a series of articles about what's happening in the repo

 ## Support